sverweij/state-machine-cat/README.md

 ![rendition](doc/pics/00simplest.png)

 - _stategenny_ automatically declares the states.
-You _can_ explicitly declare them if you want them to have more than a name only.
+You _can_ explicitly declare them if you want them to have more than a name only - see _explicit state declarations_ below.

 #### labels
 ```